 The institution follows an early semester academic calendar.
 The Fall Semester begins in late August and ends with Christmas break.
 The Spring Semester begins in mid-January and ends in early May.
 A semester consists of approximately fifteen weeks of classes.
 Credits earned are called semester hours which are synonymous with credit hours.
 For each credit, a class will usually meet the equivalent of one period of fifty minutes per week.
-Courses normally will have three 50-minute periods or two 75-minute periods available weekly for class meetings, in addition to class meeting time for laboratories, if required Online courses are offered in 4 or 8-week terms.
-In addition, Summer Sessions are offered through both the Florida and North Carolina campuses.
+Courses normally will have three 50-minute periods or two 75-minute periods available weekly for class meetings, in addition to class meeting time for laboratories, if required.
+Online courses are offered in 4, 8 or 16-week terms.
+In addition, Summer Sessions and a Winter term are offered through both the Florida and North Carolina campuses.